 David de Gea is a certain starter for now, even with Dean Henderson on the bench, and most of the defence seems set, with Harry Maguire and Luke Shaw starting all five league games and Victor Lindelof and Aaron Wan-Bissaka both starting four.
 Axel Tuanzebe is yet to play a minute in the league this season despite his impressive showing in the 2-1 win over Paris Saint-Germain.

 The glaring question for the defence is how to fit Alex Telles in; and whether it requires a shift to a 3-4-1-2 as against PSG.

 Then the midfield is where things have proved really tricky for Solskjaer.

 The continued omission of summer signing Donny van de Beek has drawn questions while Paul Pogba, Juan Mata, Fred and Scott McTominay have been rotated – with mixed success.
 The only guaranteed starter has been Bruno Fernandes.
 Up front it has been similar with only Marcus Rashford starting all five league games, although Anthony Martial would probably have done too if he wasn’t serving a three-game ban.

-Edinson Cavani (L) and Alex Telles have hardly featured so far for Manchester United
+Edinson Cavani (L) and Alex Telles in Manchester United training

 Image credit: Getty Images